 We are responsible for parks, medians, waterfront trails, open space properties and routine building maintenance of park buildings, fire stations, Head Start centers and senior centers and a wide variety of other building structures including parking lots.
 Park maintenance includes litter pickup and removal, pruning, weeding, turf mowing, irrigation system repairs and planting.

-The Oakland Office of Parks & Recreation also operates many other special programs, classes and activities.
+Oakland Parks & Recreation Department also operates many other special programs, classes and activities.

 Park Maintenance Schedules

 Oakland property owners pay annually, through their property taxes, into Oakland’s Landscaping & Lighting Assessment District (LLAD).

 - Over 130 City parks and public grounds

 - More than 2,300 acres of street, park and plaza landscaping, including scenic Joaquin Miller Park, Lake Merritt and our two newest, Mandela Parkway and Union Point Park

 - More than 36,000 street lights and more than 670 traffic signals